Project Description

 Gary D. Farney

 Since 2012, Prof. Farney is co-director of an archaeological field project in central Italy, the ExternalUpper Sabina Tiberina Project.
-Rutgers and non-Rutgers students (both undergraduate and graduate) may apply to participate in the Externalfield school in Italy that serves this project.
-The field school is currently one of the largest Rutgers faculty-led study abroad program in the university.
-He has also helped establish ExternalThe Mediterranean Displacements Project, an interdisciplinary working group of faculty across the university whose work centers on questions of migration, displacement, refugees and climate change in the Mediterranean, both historically and in the present.
-Since July 1, 2021, he has also become the Director for the Division of Global Affairs at Newark.
+Rutgers and non-Rutgers students (both undergraduate and graduate) may apply to participate in the External field school in Italy that serves this project.
+The field school is currently one of the largest Rutgers faculty-led study abroad programs in the university.
+He has also helped establish ExternalThe Mediterranean Displacements Project, an interdisciplinary working group of faculty across the university whose work centers on questions of migration, displacement, refugees, and climate change in the Mediterranean, both historically and in the present.
+Since July 1, 2021, he has also become the Director of the Division of Global Affairs at Newark.

 Location